Skip to content

 176. Regularly engages with a subset of high risk mills?

-The company reports that it identifies several high-risk suppliers and carry out assessment based on guidelines defined in its High Importance Mill Engagement Programme (HIMEP) on a yearly basis.
+The company reports that it identifies several high-risk suppliers and performs assessments based on guidelines defined in the company's High Importance Mill Engagement Program (HIMEP) yearly.

 • Y